Fast-food customers are back, but workers are not. It’s triggering major change.

 Government data suggests the sector overall appears to be boosting pay.
 Nonsupervisory workers in the accommodations and food service sector made an average of $15.91 per hour as of August, according to the Bureau of Labor Statistics.
 In February 2020, they made an average of $14.46 per hour.

-“The fact that nominal wages have been increasing so rapidly over the last several months is itself pretty strong evidence that businesses really are doing a lot to attract and retain workers … the labor market is just really competitive,” said Michael Strain, an economist with the conservative American Enterprise Institute.
+“The fact that nominal wages have been increasing so rapidly over the last several months is itself pretty strong evidence that businesses really are doing a lot to attract and retain workers. … The labor market is just really competitive,” said Michael Strain, an economist with the conservative American Enterprise Institute.

 In May, McDonald’s announced that it had raised its hourly rate to a range of $11 to $17 for entry-level workers, and $15 to $20 for managers.
 Also in May, the fast-casual chain Chipotle announced that it had raised its average wage to about $15 per hour.
-Taco Bell, meanwhile, has used hiring parties to attract staff, as well as expanded benefits with paid time off, free family meals and more employee development opportunities, Yum!
-Brands CFO Chris Turner said during an earnings call in July.
+Taco Bell, meanwhile, has used hiring parties to attract staff, as well as expanded benefits with paid time off, free family meals and more employee development opportunities, Yum Brands CFO Chris Turner said during an earnings call in July.

 A Chick-fil-A spokeswoman said in a statement that store decisions on hiring and wages are handled by franchise owners, who operate independently under the brand.
 Some are choosing to increase wages in response to local hiring conditions; one of the company’s locations in Hendersonville, N.C., recently increased its starting hourly wage to $19, for example.